-A native of China, Qian received a bachelor’s degree in economics in 1991 and a master’s degree in demography in 1994, both from Peking University.
-She received a Ph.D. in sociology from Brown University in 2000.
+A native of China, Qian received a bachelor’s degree in economics and a master’s degree in demography, both from Peking University.
+She received a Ph.D. in sociology from Brown University.

 Meredith Strohm Gunter represents the Weldon Cooper Center for Public Service at the University of Virginia as Outreach Director for the Demographics Research Group.
 Meredith’s career experience includes senior administrative posts at three institutions of higher education in Virginia, policy and special initiative development for the Governor’s Office, international services and support for a major Virginia law firm, and a number of freelance writing, editing, and planning projects.